aertslab/ToucanJS/README.md

 ## CR's

+* sequences 		=> modal progress infobox, move to web worker, add also server-side job (e.g. via twoBitToFa)
-* offcanvas sidebar => proposal : fix sidebar with tabs, possibility to have multiple tabs open simultanously
+* offcanvas 		=> change to e.g. fix sidebar with tabs, possibility to have multiple tabs open simultanously
-* get sequences => web worker ?
-* rename sequences on cut ?
-* support BED files
-* when region is hidden => disable reverse and move
+* features		 	=> add group feature actions, move to foreground / background, center, when region is hidden disable reverse and move, cut one, rename sequences on cut ?
+* search			=> add mouseover tooltip
+* bigwig files		=> position over/under current region
+* bed files 		=> show/hide trigger should show/hide sequences from this file ?
 * when region (or file ?) is hidden => share its space amongst rest of displayed regions
-* add search mousehoover info

 ## PR's

-* brushing on one axis changes the other
-* toggles (show/hide, swap, move, color change) causes zoom reset
-* on rare occasions scope.options are not saved after file upload
+* sometimes the offcanvas is not hiding